yh742/j2735-decoder/README.md

 A couple of notes:
 *  the name represents the http endpoint (e.g. name: streamAgent => <fqdn>.com/streamAgent/settings)
+*  all fields in the yaml configuration can be overriden with an environment variables, for example to change operating mode:

+      op.mode => set `<NAME>`_OP_MODE where NAME is the name of the decode agent
 *  the http-auth file must follow the folowing text format:

 ```